 How did this happen?

 Back in 2019 we decided to take a one-year break from wrangling the nineteen-ring circus known as Greenwood Fest, putting on the only-slightly-less-ambitious Spoon Day that August instead.
-Three years of pandemic and a lot of soul-searching later, it turns out that that "one-year break", well, broke CRAFT.
+Three years of pandemic and a lot of soul-searching later, it turns out that that "one-year break," well, broke CRAFT.

 Since COVID came to town, the number of CRAFT courses executed (Tim Manney’s shaving horse, The Plymouth Tapestry Experience, two JoJo Wood spoon courses and one more Spoon Day) was far exceeded by the number of Plymouth CRAFT courses scheduled, populated with eager patrons, then contagion-canceled … time and again…and again.
-Not only was this experience dispiriting, but it gave us an opportunity to notice just how much time and effort went into even the most fruitless nonexistent course… and how many other things — important/beloved things— we weren’t doing with our puny little lives when we were playing administrator games.
+Not only was this experience dispiriting, but it gave us an opportunity to notice just how much time and effort went into even the most fruitless nonexistent course… and how many other things — important/beloved things— that we were not doing with our puny little lives when we were playing administrator games.